 Flowers, perhaps more than any other part of the natural world, are fascinating because of the many layers of meaning people have shrouded them in throughout history.

-There are more than 100 species of roses, in a variety of sizes and colors.
-A gift of roses can have many different meanings, depending on their color, and the number of roses in the bouquet.
+- There are more than 100 species, in a variety of sizes and colors.
+A gift of this flower can have many different meanings, depending on their color, and the number of roses in the bouquet.

-Throughout history, roses have been adopted as the symbol of countless causes.
+- Throughout history, they have been adopted as the symbol of countless causes.
 They are the official emblem of numerous countries, including Bulgaria, the United Kingdom, and even the United States.